 How can a for-profit firm take control of a non-profit organization?

 One of my current research projects asks: How can a for-profit firm take control of a non-profit organization?
 I look at this question through the case of Club Intrawest, a non-profit non-stock association that was created by Intrawest ULC (a for-profit firm).
 The field of research is the timeshare industry.
 I look at the case over a 25-year period, using institutional theory.
 The research also has an applied component: the intent is to share findings to concerned stakeholders (members, government officials, regulators, etc…) on both how the industry operates and potential corporate wrong-doing / ethical issues.
-This webpage will be used for this purpose.

 I would like to acknowledge and sincerely thank all of the Club Intrawest members who have participated and continue to participate in this project, by providing valuable documents, analysis, insight and perspective.
 The research is being performed directly by a small group of individuals, but so many members have contributed in various and special ways.

 Below is an overview of the case and the academic research questions.
 Please contact me if you have any questions about the research at gwyneth.edwards at hec.ca

 As it relates to Club Intrawest, this research looks at the following questions:

 - How has the timeshare industry evolved over time (through the lens of institutional theory).
 What role have developers, trustees, investors and consumers played in this evolution?